pierremarcelio/mainspring/README.md

 1. Install Gulp & Yarn globally in case you don't have them
 2. Install the needed theme dependencies. *Note* dev related dependencies are installed which manage and run the theme's build tasks.
 3. Creates a local.gulp-config.js (already gitignored) should you need or want to override the defaults things.
-4. Runs a build of the theme assets so if you don't enter Pattern Lab right away, sites assets will still be ready to go in drupal!
+4. Runs a full build of the theme assets for all file types & tasks.

 You can run these manually, or simply use `npm i` if you prefer and have Gulp already, but yarn will install your deps in half the time npm does...

+* You should now probably commit the yarn.lock file to you repo to ensure co-workers get the exact same versions of the node modules / gulp tasks in when they ```npm run init```

+### Drupal-specific Instructions

+This project isn't a fully fledged Drupal theme, it's just intended as starter boilerplate for you to edit.
+Don't bother cloning from Git as you'll never want to pull upstream changes.
+Hack away!

+* Download a ZIP of this project and place it in /themes/your-theme/
+* Assuming you're working in a local development enviroment you'll want to run browserSync in Proxy Mode (See below)

-#### (Drupal-specific installation)
+#### Recommended Modules

 1. Download and enable [Components](https://www.drupal.org/project/components) module
-  2. Enable Emulsify theme
+2. Download and enable [Twig Tweaks](https://www.drupal.org/project/twig_tweak) module
+3. Download and enable [Twig Field Value](https://www.drupal.org/project/twig_field_value) module

 ## Starting Pattern Lab and watch task